Sunday, July 29, 2012

 Fresh Watermelon Salad

-July is a very crazy month for the Hubbie and I. We are traveling every weekend from the mountains to the coast and even up to Chicago.
+July is a very crazy month for the Hubby and I. We are traveling every weekend from the mountains to the coast and even up to Chicago.
 We do this to ourselves every year, despite swearing we won't.
 Somehow the summers just fill up for us though.
 Trust me, we aren't complaining, but the temptation to order take-out or go out is very strong when we are this busy.

 Must....stay....strong and fight the urge to order take-out!!